mbahri/mbahri.github.io/publications.md

 Peer-reviewed publications with links to code and other material when available.

 ### Binary Graph Neural Networks
-M. Bahri, G. Bahl, and S. Zafeiriou, in IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2021
+**M. Bahri**, G. Bahl, and S. Zafeiriou, in IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2021

 [arXiv](https://arxiv.org/abs/2012.15823)